timotejroiko/fast-zlib/README.md

 inflate(chunk2); // works
 ```

-Flush flags can be used to achieve fine control over the process and even create checkpoints from where decompression can resume
+Flush flags can be used to achieve fine control over the compression process and even create checkpoints from where decompression can resume

 ```js
 let deflate = zlib("deflateRaw");